benbjurstrom/cloudflare-images-php/README.md

 You can find more information about serving private images in the [Cloudflare documentation](https://developers.cloudflare.com/images/cloudflare-images/signing-images/).

 ## Custom IDs
 Cloudflare allows you to configure a custom identifier if you wish.
-To do so chain `withCustomId($id)` onto your api instance before calling the `getUploadUrl`, `createFromUrl`, or `update` methods.
+To do so chain `withCustomId($id)` onto your api instance before calling the `create`, `createFromUrl`, or `getUploadUrl` methods.
 For example:

 ```php
 $api->images()->withCustomId('test/image123')->create($file, $fileName);